ASM2C-group/amorphy/README.tex.md

 submodule, computes the coordination number of cation with respect to bridging oxygen and non-bridging oxygen separately. \\end{itemize}
-\\item \\textbf{wannier_structural_analysis.py:} This module performs the following operations: \\begin{itemize} \\item Use wannier centers around cation to study its local environment: Here considering cation as a host atom, the local environments such coordination number resolved percentage, average charge, bond asymmetry etc. around cation are obtained under the applied Wannier center constraints. \\item Use wannier centers around anion to study its local environment: Here considering anion as a host atom, the local environments such as coordination number resolved percentage, average charge, bond asymmetry etc. around anion are obtained under the applied Wannier center constraints. \\item Get BO/NBO ID: In this submodule, the atomic ID of bridging and non-bridging oxygen are returned. \\newline \\end{itemize}
+\\item \\textbf{wannier_structural_analysis.py:} This module performs the following operations:
+- Use wannier centers around cation to study its local environment: Here considering cation as a host atom, the local environments such coordination number resolved percentage, average charge, bond asymmetry etc. around cation are obtained under the applied Wannier center constraints.
+- Use wannier centers around anion to study its local environment: Here considering anion as a host atom, the local environments such as coordination number resolved percentage, average charge, bond asymmetry etc. around anion are obtained under the applied Wannier center constraints.
+- Get BO/NBO ID: In this submodule, the atomic ID of bridging and non-bridging oxygen are returned.
 \\end{itemize}